pgmanuel/MyPortfolio/README.md

 * **Programming & Scripting:** C#, VBA (Excel automation), Linux (CentOS)
 * **Data Visualization:** TIBCO Data Visualization

+--
-I leverage these tools to design and implement **OLAP/MOLAP data warehouse solutions**, applying best-practice ETL methodologies within a collaborative **DevOps framework**.
+I leverage these tools to design and implement OLAP/MOLAP data warehouse solutions, applying best-practice ETL methodologies within a collaborative DevOps framework.
 ---
 Let's talk about data and how it can drive your business forward!